...

 Physical Activity Level

-Physical Activity Level (Calories Burned) – This is the number of calories your body burns doing physical activity such as running, biking, or swimming.
-To measure the distance, you can use a running distance calculator.
-To figure out how many calories you burn during exercise, use a heart rate monitor and measure your heart rate while exercising at different intensity levels.
-If you don’t have access to this device, there’s still hope!
-You can still estimate how many calories you burn by using an online calculator based on your weight and the type of exercise performed.
+Physical Activity Level (Calories Burned) – This tells you how many calories you burn through activities like running, biking, or swimming.
+You can measure the distance with a running distance calculator.
+To find out the calories burned during these activities, use a heart rate monitor.
+Check your heart rate when exercising at different intensity levels.
+If you don’t have a heart rate monitor, you can still estimate calorie burn.
+Use an online calculator and input your weight and the exercise type.

 What if I’m Overweight or Obese?